Immersion-Dojo/ai-language-explainer/README.md

 To use the audio generation feature:

 1. Download and install VOICEVOX from the [official website](https://voicevox.hiroshiba.jp/)
-2. Start VOICEVOX before generating explanations in Anki
+2. Start VOICEVOX before generating explainations in Anki
 3. VOICEVOX must be running in the background for audio generation to work
 4. The addon will automatically detect if VOICEVOX is running and use it for audio generation